oceanprotocol-archive/OEPs/12/README.md

 ## Infrastructure Orchestration

-To facilitate the infrastructure orchestration BRIZO integrates with Kubernetes.
+To facilitate the infrastructure orchestration BRIZO integrates with Kubernetes (aka K8s).
 It allows to abstract the execution of Docker containers with computing services independently of the backend (Amazon, Azure, On-Premise).
 To support that BRIZO includes the kubernetes driver allowing to wrap the complete execution including: